 Best for Qualifying Easily : Mutual of Omaha

-In addition to offering a guaranteed issue life insurance policy for older adults, Mutual of Omaha is one of the few providers to offer coverage to people with type 1 diabetes without a medical exam.
+Mutual of Omaha offers a guaranteed issue life insurance policy for older adults, this is one of the best ways for diabetics to get coverage without an exam or medical questions.

 Strong customer satisfaction ratings with J.D.
 Power